 Sometimes dimensions aren't enough, and here's one example where that's the case:

-In this example, if a customer were to only share the dimensions of the all-terrain train (12 feet tall and 40 feet long), a carrier would've thought that a much longer trailer or inserts were needed.
+In this example, if a customer were to only share the dimensions of the rough terrain crane (12 feet tall and 40 feet long), a carrier would've thought that a much longer trailer or inserts were needed.
 But by looking at a photo of the equipment, a carrier could see that 20 feet of the load is a boom that can span over the deck of the trailer and doesn't require well space.
 So instead of requiring 40 feet of continuous well space, the shipment only requires half of that, which completely changes the trailer configuration needed and reduces the cost and timing of the shipment.

 There's a lot that goes into choosing the right open deck trailer for a shipment.
 There are usually many ways to approach each scenario, as there are many different trailer types and multiple ways to modify each.